- Q: I don't think I want to be a yoga teacher but just learn more about yoga, is this course for me?

 - Q: Is there an exam?
 What happens if I fail the exam?

 A: There are two Demonstrations of Understanding.
 One is written and one is practical.
 It's not a pass or fail type of thing (this is not university and teaching yoga is not a license).
 They are there as an indication of how well we have managed to get the most important content across.
 Any misunderstandings are cleared during the last days of training.
-The practicum means that you will teach a final class and be observed by one of us.
+The practicum means that you will teach a final class to our group and be observed by one of us.
 Again, the idea and goal is productive feedback, not pass or fail.

 - Q: I have to do some other work during the training, can I skip a lecture or a class here and there?